-Drug-coated (also called drug-eluting) stents have recently been approved for clinical use in the coronary (heart) arteries by the U.S. Food and Drug Administration (FDA).
+Drug-coated (also called drug-eluting) stents have recently been approved for clinical use by the U.S. Food and Drug Administration (FDA).
 These stents are coated with a medication that is slowly released to help keep the blood vessel from re-narrowing, a condition called restenosis.

 At the end of the procedure, the catheter will be removed and pressure will be applied to stop any bleeding.
 The opening in the skin is then covered with a dressing.
 No sutures are needed.

 You may need to lie in bed with your legs straight for several hours.
 In some cases, your physician may use a device that seals the small hole in the artery, called a "closure device", which will allow you to move around more quickly.